VaclavElias/stride-website-next/posts/2022-07-16-release-stride-4-1.md

 Since the free and open-source release of Stride, the community has been growing slowly, so we have decided to open a fund to reward developers for any contribution they make to Stride.
 We set up an [Open Collective page](https://opencollective.com/stride3d) to manage our funds and allocate money for features that the community would like to see implemented.

 We have various bounties for [bug fixes and features](https://opencollective.com/stride3d/projects) (Vulkan support, decals, morph targets, and many others).
-If you have or know someone with the skills to tackle those bounties, please reach out to us through the [respective Github tickets](https://github.com/stride3d/stride/labels/bounty).
-You can also contact us through our discord server or on Github to propose new bounties.
+If you have or know someone with the skills to tackle those bounties, please reach out to us through the [respective GitHub tickets](https://github.com/stride3d/stride/labels/bounty).
+You can also contact us through our discord server or on GitHub to propose new bounties.

 ### Contributors
 Many thanks to [all the contributors](https://github.com/stride3d/stride/graphs/contributors?from=2021-02-01&to=2022-06-10&type=c) who have donated their time and skill by adding features, fixing bugs, managing the build pipelines, adding documentation, and reviewing PRs.